Intercultural Credibility at The Seattle School

 In our relationships and in our programming, The Seattle School seeks to steward pathways of connection and support for students and employees whose identities, experiences, or values are underrepresented in the contexts in which they are serving or training to serve.

-The Intercultural Credibility Advisory Committee (ICAC) is committed to accountability and transparency.
-Meeting biweekly throughout the academic year, ICAC considers the dynamic needs of the realms each member represents.
-Representatives raise feedback and bring observations from their realms in order to advise the President on next steps.
+The Intercultural Credibility Committee (ICC) is committed to accountability and transparency.
+Meeting biweekly throughout the academic year, ICC considers the dynamic needs of the realms each member represents.

-Send feedback, questions, and comments to ICAC at culture@theseattleschool.edu.
+Send feedback, questions, and comments to ICC at culture@theseattleschool.edu.

 Facilitating Discourse across Disciplines